medibloc/panacea-core/.gitbook/3-protocol-devs/1-dep-specs/3-data-provider-consent.md

 ## Synopsis

 This document is about providing data through [DEP](../../1-users/3-data-exchange/0-about-dep.md).
-Before data providers provide their data to data consumers, the data must be validated by oracle whether the data provided match the data type specified in the deal.
+Before data providers provide their data to data consumers, the data must be validated by oracle whether it matches the data type specified in the deal.

 Data providers can send a request for validation to one of the oracles registered in Panacea, and the oracle will validate the data using confidential computing without any exposure to the data.
-As a result of a data validation, oracle will issue a certificate to the provider.
+As a result of the data validation, oracle will issue a certificate to the provider.
 Providers can consent to provide their data by submitting the certificate to Panacea, and will be rewarded by providing the data.
 In all of these processes, the data is transmitted with encryption and stored off-chain.